raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 ### Write down your passwords

-Samourai Dojo requires several new passwords.
+Samourai Dojo requires you to generate several new passwords.
 They should be unique and very secure, at least 12 characters in length.
 Do not use uncommon special characters, spaces, or quotes (‘ or “).

 ```sh
 [ F ] MYSQL_ROOT_PASSWORD